Program Coordinator District Assets

 Minimum Qualifications:

-Bachelor's degree from an accredited college or university with a major in a program-related field as defined by the appointing authority at the time of recruitment, AND one year of experience coordinating, monitoring, and/or administering program activities or providing professional-level administrative support for a program or specialized work unit.
+Bachelor's degree from an accredited college or university with a major in business administration, public administration, public health, healthcare administration or a related field as determined by the department head at the time of recruitment AND two years of experience coordinating, monitoring, and/or administering public health program activities or providing administrative support for a program or specialized work unit.

 (Relevant professional level experience and/or education from an accredited college or university may be substituted.)